 BPA can leach into foods and drinks by way of plastic containers, Tupperware, bottles, and cans.

 Children are most susceptible to the effects of BPA chemicals.
-Below are just a few of the detected health problems resulting from BPA exposure (source).
+Below are just a few of the health problems linked to BPA exposure…

 - hormonal disruption

 - malformation of organs in children

 - increased risk of mental disabilities in babies.